asunapg/scarval/docs/How-to-deploy.md

 ```

-### Verifying Chaos Monkey is configured properly
+### Verifying scarval is configured properly

-Chaos Monkey supports a number of command-line arguments that are useful for
+scarval supports a number of command-line arguments that are useful for
 verifying that things are working properly.

 #### Spinnaker

-You can verify that Chaos Monkey can reach Spinnaker by fetching the Chaos Monkey
+You can verify that scarval can reach Spinnaker by fetching the scarval
 configuration for an app:

 ```